+Deficiency Notices

-Deficiency Notices: Midway through each quarter, deficiency notices are mailed out to the parents of students who are currently not passing.
+Midway through each quarter, deficiency notices are mailed out to the parents of students who are currently not passing.
 These notices are intended to prompt students to make necessary changes and improve their academic standing before the end of the quarter.

+Reports

-Grade Reports: At the end of each quarter, parents will receive a report that indicates student performance in each subject area.
-At the end of the 2nd & 4th quarters, teachers will write a narrative report for each student.
+At the end of the first and third quarters, parents will receive a report that indicates student performance in each subject area.
+At other reporting periods, teachers may write a narrative report for each student.
 These reports provide parents with specific feedback on a student's strengths and weaknesses within a given class.
 In addition to narrative commentary, these reports include student grades in various categories of assessment along with an overall letter grade for the semester.